 click on the link…..Guacamole with Tabasco – Gluten Free

 click on the link…..Roasted Tomato and Chipotle Salsa – Gluten Free

 What’s your go to favourite pate recipe?
-We would love to hear from you in the comments below.Print
+We would love to hear from you in the comments below when you make this chicken liver pate with orange.Print

 This pate is everything you want.
 Flavoursome and smooth with a note of orange zest that adds to the delicious flavour.

 - 50ml (1 1/2 fl ounces) verjuice